 quota: Cannot open quotafile //aquota.user: Permission denied quota: Cannot open quotafile //aquota.user: Permission denied quota: Cannot open quotafile //quota.user: No such file or directory

 The error is notable when the current user does not have permission to read quota files.
 As an Administrator, you only need to make the correct permission changes or use sudo when you need to access files in a quota system or file.

-At the top of the article, we started with quota command-line tools and the verification of the kernel version and went further to explains how to set up a block-based quota for a single user and how to generate a report on a filesystem quota usage.
+At the top of the article, we started with quota command-line tools and the verification of the kernel version and went further to explain how to set up a block-based quota for a single user and how to generate a report on a filesystem quota usage.

-The article also covers common errors and how to avoid them using an extra package or verifying the kernel version on your system.
+The article also covers common errors and how to avoid them by using an extra package or verifying the kernel version on your system.